tnralakus/used-car-price-depreciation/README.md

 * **Transformation:** Integrated a TransformedTargetRegressor to handle Log-Scale math automatically.

 ## Critical Depreciation Factors
-We have isolated the variables that most significantly reduce a vehicle's market price, providing a baseline for more competitive procurement.
+I have isolated the variables that most significantly reduce a vehicle's market price, providing a baseline for more competitive procurement.
 - **Age Impact:** The most critical factor; depreciation follows a non-linear path with the sharpest decline occurring in the initial 3 to 5 years.
 - **Mileage Milestones:** While loss of value is constant, a major price drop is observed once a vehicle crosses 100,000 miles.
 - **Brand Strength:** High-end brands like Porsche and Lexus retain significantly more value (15–20% higher) than entry-level manufacturers at comparable mileage.